tharren12/Group_8_Final_Project/README.md

 We are using the model to predict the average house price by Top 50 City for the year following the end of our data set.

-In the future the model should continue to be trained and refined as Zillow adds additional months of data to their data file.
+In the future, the model should continue to be trained and refined as Zillow adds additional months of data to their data file.